You are here

 Data Loss Prevention

-Wentworth provides staff members tools to protect our students Personally Identifiable Information from being exposed by accidental loss or theft.
+Wentworth provides staff members tools to protect our students' Personally Identifiable Information from being exposed to accidental loss or theft.

 About Identity Finder

 Identity Finder assists you in preventing data loss and identity theft by finding Personally Identifiable Information (PII) stored on your computer and provides you with tools to easily and quickly protect or securely dispose of it.

 View the "Using Identity Finder for the First Time" video provided by Identity Finder.

 Personally Identifiable Information (PII) is any piece of information which can potentially be used to uniquely identify, contact or locate a single person.
 PII is generally kept private and often used for financial, medical or research identification.
 Examples of PII include Social Security Numbers, Credit Card Numbers, Bank Account Numbers, and Driver’s License Numbers.